TechShieldOlamide/ndpr-compliance-toolkit/data-processing-agreement.md

 1. Notify the Controller within 24 hours of becoming aware
 2. Provide full details of the breach including nature, data affected, and measures taken
-3. Cooperate fully with the Controller in managing the breach and notifying NITDA
+3. Cooperate fully with the Controller in managing the breach and notifying NDPC

 ---